 Collective marks are trademarks owned and used by members of a collective.

-WIPO is carrying out a project that aims to empower entrepreneurs and SMEs in developing countries to use this intellectual property (IP) tool to add value to their products and services.
+WIPO is carrying out a project that aims to empower SMEs and local communities in developing countries to collective marks to add value to their products and services.

-Four countries are participating in the project: Bolivia, Brazil, Tunisia, and the Philippines.
+Five countries are participating in the project: the Plurinational State of Bolivia, Brazil, Indonesia, the Philippines, and Tunisia.

 collective marks